Punta Gorda Airport (Florida): Airline service

+Airline service operated at PGD in the 1970s, but it declined in the early 1980s in the aftermath of the Airline Deregulation Act of 1978.
+Florida Airlines operated flights from PGD to Tampa International Airport and Fort Myers (Page Field) from 1970 to 1976.
+Pompano Airways began flights from PGD to Fort Lauderdale-Hollywood International Airport in 1981 but the service was discontinued after less than a year.
+Provincetown-Boston Airlines (PBA) operated service between PGD and Tampa International Airport in the early 1980s on Douglas DC-3 and Cessna 402 aircraft.
+PBA discontinued service to PGD in 1985, which was the last commercial service at PGD for the next two decades.

-The airport saw no large airlines after the early 1980s in the aftermath of the Airline Deregulation Act of 1978.
-Airline flights resumed in 2007 when both Skybus Airlines and DayJet began flights at the airport.
-It didn't last: Skybus ceased operations on April 5, 2008 and DayJet on September 19, 2008.
+Passenger service resumed at PGD in 2007.
+Skybus Airlines and DayJet began flights at the airport.
+Skybus ceased operations on April 5, 2008, and DayJet on September 19, 2008.
+A new passenger terminal, named the Bailey Terminal, opened in 2007 replacing a structure that had been destroyed by Hurricane Charley.

-Airline service resumed on November 22, 2008 when low-cost carrier Direct Air began twice weekly service to 10 cities in the eastern U.S. On December 2, 2008 low-cost airline Allegiant Air also announced it would open a new focus city at PGD and began McDonnell Douglas MD-80 flights to Greenville, South Carolina and Knoxville, Tennessee on March 5, 2009.
+Airline service resumed on November 22, 2008, when low-cost carrier Direct Air began twice weekly service to 10 cities in the eastern U.S. On December 2, 2008, low-cost airline Allegiant Air also announced it would open a new focus city at PGD and began McDonnell Douglas MD-80 flights to Greenville, South Carolina and Knoxville, Tennessee on March 5, 2009.
 A third airline, Vision Airlines also commenced weekly flights to Northwest Florida Regional Airport, collocated with Eglin Air Force Base (VPS) in Fort Walton Beach, on March 25, 2011.
 Vision then offered through ticketing for flights from Punta Gorda to Atlanta, Savannah, and Asheville via connections at the airline's Destin/Fort Walton Beach hub.
 Vision no longer has a hub at Destin/Fort Walton Beach.

+The airport built a control tower in 2012 to accommodate additional commercial passenger service.

 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport since it has over 10,000 passenger boardings (enplanements) per year.
 Federal Aviation Administration records say the airport had 147,698 enplanements in calendar year 2011, an increase from 87,041 in 2010.

 Vision Airlines and Direct Air ended all service to PGD in 2012.
 Shortly after the collapse of Direct Air, Allegiant grew their PGD presence from three to seven cities and started basing aircraft full-time at the airport.
 Allegiant continues to grow at PGD; by the end of 2015, Allegiant served 29 destinations from PGD.

 Frontier Airlines briefly served PGD in late 2016 to mid 2017 offering flights to Philadelphia, Chicago-O'Hare, and Trenton which had been relocated from nearby Southwest Florida International Airport in Fort Myers.
 After the tourist season of that year, Frontier discontinued service to PGD and shifted the flights back to Fort Myers.